-In 1957, while being treated for stomache disease at BeiTaiHe, he began studying YiQuan (DaChengQuan) and the Tree Posture from Master YuYongNian.
-This afforded him a fast recovery from his illness and from that point forward, he returned every Sunday to continue his studies with Master Yu.
+In 1957, he started to be treated for a major stomache disease at BeiTaiHe hospital.
+It this there that he began studying the tree posture, or zhanzhuang, from Master Yu Yongnian as a major curative treatment for his health problems.
+This afforded him a fast recovery from his illness and from that point forward, he returned every Sunday to continue his studies of dachengquan (Tiguan) with Master Yu.

-After this encounter, Master Guo continued his tutelage with Master Yaozongxun until his death in 1983.
-It was during this time of intensive training and practice that he came to understand the essence of DaCheng, which led him to appreciate it’s great value for both health and combat.
+After this encounter, Master Guo continued his tutelage for 20 more years with Master Yao Zongxun until 1983.
+It was during this time of intensive training and practice that Master Guo Guizhi came to understand more of the essence of dachengquan, which led him to appreciate it’s great value for both health and combat.

-In 1961, he began friendly competitions and exchanges of ideas with Chinese Boxers such as ZhuWenyou, ZhaoFuyuan, YangHongwen, LiDianlu, LiXiu, ZhangYincai, JinBiao, WangRuihu, ZhangZuoliang, ZhangRuijiang and others, who became so impressed with his style that they later came to him for further studies.
+In 1961, he began friendly competitions and exchanges of ideas with other Chinese boxers such as Zhu Wenyou, Zhao Fuyuan, Yang Hongwen, Li Dianlu, Li Xiu, Zhang Yincai, Jin Biao, Wang Ruihu, Zhang Zuoliang, Zhang Ruijiang and others, who became so impressed with his style that they later came to him for further studies.

-In 1970 he began to formally teach DaChengQuan within the town of DaTong, where his students included well known practictioners such as ZhangHong, FengRui, ZhangJinzhu, WuXuedong, GuoRuisheng, GuoFuhai, GuoYucheng, ZhangZhiqing, LiShouzhong and more.
-It was this effort that led directly to the rapid development of DaChengQuan in this region.
+In 1970 he began to formally teach dachengquan within the town of Datong, where his students included well known practictioners such as Zhang Hong, Feng Rui, Zhang Jinzhu, Wu Xuedong, Guo Ruisheng, Guo Fuhai, Guo Yucheng, Zhang Zhiqing, Li Shouzhong and more.
+It was this effort that led directly to the rapid development of dachengquan in this region.

-In 1979, at a time when DaChengQuan was not well known to the area, Master Guo had the occassion to challenge and overcome Master ShiQinwang in the national qualifying competition in Shanxi.
+In 1979, at a time when dachengQuan was not well known to the area, Master Guo had the occasion to challenge and overcome Master Shi Qinwang in the national qualifying competition in Shanxi.
 This allowed him to move forward to the national competitions in which he was very successful.
-After the conclusion of the competitions, Master ShiQinwang was so impressed with Master Guo and the DaChengQuan style that he began studies with Master Guo.
+After the conclusion of the competitions, Master Shi Qinwang was so impressed with Master Guo and the dachengQuan style that he began studies with Master Guo.

-In 1993, along with 3 of his students, Master GuoGuizhi was successful in a friendly competition with 4 BaGuaZhang masters from TaiWan.
-This directly led to the continued growth and interest in DaChengQuan.
+In 1993, along with 3 of his students, Master Guo Guizhi was successful in a friendly competition with 4 baguaZhang masters from Taiwan.
+This directly led to the continued growth and interest in dachengquan.

 Because of his skill and dedictation, he was also able to receive and exchange ideas with many of the most reputable Masters of both Chinese and foreign origins.
-These exchanges allowed him the opportunity to show the true value of the art of DaChengQuan while forming friendships with practitioners from every style of martial arts.
+These exchanges allowed him the opportunity to show the true value of the art of dachengquan while forming friendships with practitioners from every style of martial arts.